 Amendments to the Agreement

-Any amendments to this Agreement must be in writing and signed by the CNZP and the CIR, or their delegates.
+Any amendments to this Agreement must be in writing and signed by the Commissioners of IR and NZ Police, the Director of SFO and the Comptroller of NZ Customs, or their delegates.

-Amendments to the Agreement will be made in accordance with section 96V of the Privacy Act 1993.
+Amendments to the Agreement will be made in accordance with section 157 of the Privacy Act 2018.